ELK4N4/BookSite/README.md

 ### Installing

-* First you need to install NPM.
+Install NPM:
-You can download NPM from [Here](https://www.npmjs.com/get-npm).
+You can download it from [Here](https://www.npmjs.com/get-npm).

 ## NPM Scripts
 * "start": npm server.js